All Episodes

 Okay.

-If you take, for example, Rachel Yemini, who worked on this show, or you take to, you know, Michaela, who recently worked on the show, you take, you know, or Alicia who worked on the show.
+If you take, for example, Rachel Yemeni, who worked on this show, or you take to, you know, Michaela, who recently worked on the show, you take, you know, or Alicia who worked on the show.

-You know, what have I always done if somebody I've encouraged them to do other things too?
+You know, what have I always done if somebody, I've encouraged them to do other things too?

 I try and pay people enough so they can save a little, right?